hm-lang/core/proposals/README.md

 is it (1) being modified for use outside the function, (2) being taken by the internal scope (and thus mooted in the outside scope), or (3) being swapped with some other value in the internal scope.
-Cases (2) and (3) make more sense for class methods than standard functions, as there is likely an instance variable that could be reset (case 2) or swapped out (case 3).
+Cases (2) and (3) make more sense for class methods than standard functions, as there is likely an instance variable that could be renewed (case 2) or swapped out (case 3).
 We could document the behavior using annotations, e.g., `@modifying`, `@taking`, or `@swapping`, e.g., `over(@modifying Load; int)` in the above example.